-Various embodiments of the present invention use a patient data acquisition system capable of receiving signals from the sensors applied to the subject and capable of retransmitting the signals or transmitting another signal based at least in part on at least one of the signals.
-In its simplest form, the patient data acquisition system preferably should interface with the sensors applied to the subject and retransmit the signals from the sensors.
-Preferably, the patient data acquisition system wirelessly transmits the signals from the sensors.
-Optionally, the patient data acquisition system also pre-processes the signals from the sensors and transmits the pre-processed signals.
+Various embodiments of the present invention use an in-home data acquisition system capable of receiving signals from the sensors applied to the subject and capable of retransmitting the signals or transmitting another signal based at least in part on at least one of the signals.
+In its simplest form, the in-home data acquisition system preferably should interface with the sensors applied to the subject and retransmit the signals from the sensors.
+Preferably, the in-home data acquisition system wirelessly transmits the signals from the sensors.
+Optionally, the in-home data acquisition system also pre-processes the signals from the sensors and transmits the pre-processed signals.
 Further optionally, the data acquisition is also capable of storing the signals from the sensors and/or any pre-processed signals.

-Optionally, the patient data acquisition system can be a single box containing a sensor interface module, a preprocessor module, and a transmitter module.
-Further optionally, the patient data acquisition system could consist of several boxes that communicate with each other, each box containing one or more modules.
+Optionally, the in-home data acquisition system can be a single box containing a sensor interface module, a preprocessor module, and a transmitter module.
+Further optionally, the in-home data acquisition system could consist of several boxes that communicate with each other, each box containing one or more modules.
 For example, the data acquisition could consist of (a) a patient interface box containing a sensor interface module, a pre-processor, a transmitter, and a receiver; and (b) a base station box containing a second pre-processor, a transmitter, and a receiver.
 In this example, the transmitter and receiver of the patient box are used to communicate with the base station box.
 The transmitter and receiver of the base station box are used to both communicate with the patient box and a remote monitoring station, remote analysis station, remote data storage station, and the like.
 Similarly, the data acquisition could consist of (a) a patient interface box containing a sensor interface module, a transmitter, and a receiver; (b) a processor box containing a pre-processor, a transmitter, and a receiver; and (c) a base station box containing only a receiver and a transmitter.
 In these configurations, it is not necessary for the transmitters to be of the same type.
-For example, the transmitter in the patient interface box can be a wired or Bluetooth transmitter, and the transmitter in the 5 base station box can be a WiFi or IEEE 802.11 transmitter designed to establish connections over larger distances.
-The patient data acquisition interface box further is preferably capable of being reprogrammed remotely.
+For example, the transmitter in the patient interface box can be a wired or Bluetooth transmitter, and the transmitter in the base station box can be a WiFi or IEEE 802.11 transmitter designed to establish connections over larger distances.

-Various embodiments of the present invention use a patient data acquisition system capable of storing and/or retransmitting the signals from the sensors or storing and/or transmitting another signal based at least in part on at least one of the signals.
-The patient data acquisition system can be 15 programmed and reprogrammed to send all signal data to the removable memory, to transmit all data, or to both transmit all data and send a copy of the data to the removable memory.
-When the patient data acquisition system is programmed to store a signal or pre-processed signal, the 20 signals from the sensors can be saved on a medium in order to be retrieved and analyzed at a later date.
-Media on which data can be saved include, but are not limited to chart recorders, hard drive, floppy disks, computer networks, optical storage, solid-state memory, magnetic tape, punch 25 cards, etc. Preferably, data are stored on removable memory.
+Various embodiments of the present invention use an in-home data acquisition system capable of storing and/or retransmitting the signals from the sensors or storing and/or transmitting another signal based at least in part on at least one of the signals.
+The in-home data acquisition system can be programmed to send all signal data to the removable memory, to transmit all data, or to both transmit all data and send a copy of the data to the removable memory.
+When the in-home data acquisition system is programmed to store a signal or pre-processed signal, the signals from the sensors can be saved on a medium in order to be retrieved and analyzed at a later date.
+Media on which data can be saved include, but are not limited to chart recorders, hard drive, floppy disks, computer networks, optical storage, solid-stale memory, magnetic tape, punch cards, etc. Preferably, data are stored on removable memory.
 For both storing and transmitting or retransmitting data, flexible use of removable memory can either buffer signal data or store the data for later transmission.
-Preferably, nonvolatile removable memory can be used to customize the 30 system's buffering capacity and completely store the data.
+Preferably, nonvolatile removable memory can be used to customize the system's buffering capacity and completely store the data.